heapsource/fire/docs/specs/priest.v.1.0.md

 These two files has to be inside the node_modules directory and can be referenced from the manifest file.
 When a Runtime is loaded from a manifest using loadFromManifestFile all the modules are automatically loaded.

+## Conditional Expressions

+### @if

+Executes and returns the input if the operand is evaluated as true(following the Javascript evaluation rules for booleans), otherwise it returns the result in the block.
+The operand can be a path in the hint or the previous result.

+### @unless

+Executes and returns the input if the operand is evaluated as false(following the Javascript evaluation rules for booleans).
+The operand can be a variable name in the hint or the previous result.

+### @equals

+Compares the items of an array or the values of the first-level keys of an object in the input and returns true if all of them are equal, otherwise returns false.
+Ignores any input.

+### @notEquals

+Compares the items of an array or the values of the first-level keys of an object in the input and returns true if all of them are not equal, otherwise returns false.
+Ignores any input.

+### @or

+### @and

+### @size

+### @greater

+### @less

+### @greaterEquals

+### @lessEquals

+### @negate

+Negates the operand(following the Javascript evaluation rules for booleans) and returns the opposite.
+Ignores any input.

+## Arithmetic Expressions

+### @increment

+Increments the operant by the value given in the input.
+If the operant is not a number it will return NaN.
+The operand can be a variable name in the hint or the previous result.

+### @decrement

+Decrement the operant by the value given in the input.
+If the operant is not a number it will return NaN.
+The operand can be a variable name in the hint or the previous result.

+### @sum

+Takes the items of an array or the values of the first-level keys of an object in the input and returns the sum.
+If some value is not a number it will return NaN.
+Ignores the hint.

+### @subtract

+Takes the items of an array or the values of the first-level keys of an object in the input and returns the subtraction.
+If some value is not a number it will return NaN.
+Ignores the hint.

+### @divide

+Takes the items of an array or the values of the first-level keys of an object in the input and returns the division.
+If some value is not a number or there is not at least two numbers to perform the division it will return NaN.
+Ignores the hint.

+### @modulus

+Takes the items of an array or the values of the first-level keys of an object in the input and returns the reminder of the division _for the last two values_.
+If some value is not a number or there is not at least two numbers to perform the division it will return NaN.
+Ignores the hint.

+## Literal Values

+### @undefined

+Returns an undefined value.
+The undefined value can not be represented in JSON, but it has a meaning for priest and Javascript.
+Ignores any  input.

+### @NaN

+Returns NaN value.
+Ignores any input.

+## Utility Expressions

+### @concat

+Takes the items of an array or the values of the first-level keys of an object in the input and returns the concatenations of all the strings.
+Ignores the hint.

+### @uppercase

+Returns the input as an uppercase string.

+### @lowercase

+Returns the input as a lowercase string.

 ## Compiler & Runtime Errors Table
     Error Code			Message